Wildlife on Mount Kilimanjaro: Animals & Plants Guide

 • Carry equipment, tents, and supplies

-• Help set up and take down camp
+• Set up and break down camp

-• Assist guides with navigation and safety
+• Assist guides with logistics and safety

-• Support trekkers physically and emotionally
+• Support trekkers physically and mentally

 Mount Kilimanjaro rising alone above the African savanna, with snowcapped summit and open sky